wp-plugins/download-attachments/readme.txt

 * Automatic or manual download links display
 * Select post types where Download Attachments should be used
 * Downloads count
+* Advanced attachments sorting
 * Drag & drop files ordering
 * Based on Media Library attachments
 * Easy customisation of Frontend & Backend display
 * Pretty URLs for download links
 * Custom download slug
 * Custom permission for metabox display
+* Option to exclude selected attachments from display
 * Option to select from all Media Library files or only those attached to a post
 * 2 shortcodes
 * 5 functions and multiple filter hooks for developers